What is assignment of a claim under the laws of the Netherlands?

 Ancillary rights may also include a right to contractual interest or to penalty sums under the contract.

-Importantly, the assignment of claim does not affect the debtor’s defences (art 6:145 the Dutch Civil Code).
+The assignment of a claim does not affect the debtor's defences (art 6:145 of the Dutch Civil Code).
 For example, if the original contract between the assignor and the debtor contained a force majeure clause and an event occurs which can be classified as force majeure, the clause may be able to exempt the debtor as against the assignee.

 In most other legal systems assignment only concerns the transfer of rights and not obligations.
 An assignment can therefore not transfer the entirety of a contractual position including both rights and obligations.
 In some common-law jurisdictions, a transfer of obligations is possible only by "novation".
 This involves the termination of the original contract between A and B and the creation of a new contract between A and C. In a novation, the rights and obligations under the new contract are not necessarily identical to those in the original contract.